Caring for older adults

 Age UK Derby and Derbyshire offer a free information and advice service for older people and their carers.
 You can contact their advice hotline on tel: 01773 768240.
 They also offer other services for older people including befriending, housing support and footcare.

-The NHS Choices website has advice about some of these questions on their caring for older relatives page.
+The NHS website has advice about some of these questions on their caring for older relatives page.

 Citizens Advice also have information about the help and support available in the looking after people section of their website.

 The myageingparent.com website is aimed at family members and carers looking after older relatives and has lots of helpful articles and information.